EdvinFlodstrom/Quiz/FrågesportNetFramework/readme.md

 the breakpoints.
 I struggled.
 A lot.
 But it works now, woo!
 The first unit test is a success, and I believe it tests everything that needs to be tested from the 'InitializeQuiz' method of 'QuizController.cs'.

+Well I didn't think tests could be so difficult to set up.
+I've now managed to slap together a second test, this one for getting all questions.
+It's certainly larger than the previous, but perhaps that's to be expected.
+What I did not expect, however, was how gruesomely difficult it would be to access properties of ActionResult objects.
+I think I understand it a bit more now, with converting ActionResults to ObjectResults instead and such.
+But it was not all that fun trying to find the best solution to it all.
+At least the test works well, testing not just the status code of the 'GetAllQuestions' method but also that the questions are returned in an expected format and with valid values.
+Come to think of it, I should also implement tests for cases where players try to initialize the quiz with invalid values, such as without a player name or amount of questions.
+Maybe I'll continue on it later today, or tomorrow.
+Or another time.